shwina/still-magic/_en/finale.md

 we shouldn't have to care about the differences between them until something goes wrong or we need to improve its performance.

-## 4. Every redundancy in software is an abstraction trying to be born.
+## Every redundancy in software is an abstraction trying to be born. {#s:finale-redundancy}

 The history of programming is in part the history of people noticing patterns and then making it easier for programmers to use them.
 Does